What Is a Final Drive?

-It can be quite tricky sometimes to correctly identify the type of T140, T180 or T190 final drive you have.
+Sometimes, correctly identifying the type of Bobcat T140, T180 or T190 final drive you have can be quite tricky.
 Please check these things carefully since you will be responsible for proper identification of your motor and any additional shipping charges if the wrong motor is shipped out.

 Four Port Drive

 Do you have only 4 hydraulic lines going to your final drive motor?
 If so, you have a 4 port drive.
 We just need one more item of information to identify the particular motor you need: do you have 12 sprocket bolts (which is actually an outdated version) or six sprocket bolts?